cds-snc/notification-documentation/src/en/status.md

 ## Get the status of multiple messages

+You can use the GC Notify API to find the status of multiple messages at the same time.

 This API call returns one page of up to 250 messages and statuses.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `older_than` argument.